nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/03_AI_INTERACTION_MODEL.md

 - **Flow:**
     1. Financial AI performs OCR/NLP analysis on the message.
     2. Financial AI responds with a single, consolidated clarification questionnaire.
-    3. Owner replies to the questionnaire.
+    3. CEO replies to the questionnaire.
     4. Financial AI summarizes the structured data and asks for final confirmation.
     5. CEO confirms, and the transaction is filed.